votqanh/TheDailyGrind/README.md

 ## Overview

-Need help making connections at coffee chats?
-Finding it difficult to think of conversation ideas in the business world?
+Need help making connections through coffee chats?
+Finding it difficult to think of conversation ideas in the business/tech world?
 The Daily Grind is here to help you improve your networking!

-Our project compares your LinkedIn platform with a selected user's, informs you of commonalities and factors that make the other user unique.
-Additionally, you can add extra context to prompt useful questions, so that you can add special topics to bring up in your coffee chat!
+Our app compares your LinkedIn profile with another profile and provides you with AI-driven networking insights, including commonalities and factors that make the other profile unique.
+Additionally, you can add extra context to get more useful prompts and know how to bring up special topics in your coffee chat!

 ## Setup Guide